openrndr/orx/orx-fcurve/README.md

 # orx-fcurve

-FCurves are 1 dimensional function curves constructed from 2D bezier functions.
+FCurves are 1-dimensional function curves constructed from 2D bezier functions.
 They are often used to control a property over time.
 `x` values don't have any units, but they often represent a duration in seconds.